bpburns/bpburns.github.io/content/pages/tools.rst

 Sizer
 *****

-Sizer from Brian Apps (no affiliation) lets you specify exact pixel count sizes for your Windows windows.
+Sizer from Brian Apps (no relation) lets you specify exact pixel count sizes for your Windows windows.
 I recommend the version 4.0 preview over the older 32-bit distribution.